eolivesjoe/EoWordle/README.md

 - words in the list can only contain the letters a-z and A-Z.
 - app is running on Windows (no other OS tested).
 - the tests assumes that GameConfig is set to classic Wordle rules (i.e 5 letters per word, and 6 guesses)

-The word list used can be found at `http://gwicks.net/dictionaries.htm`